apache/pulsar/examples/flink-consumer-source/src/main/java/org/apache/flink/streaming/connectors/pulsar/example/README.md

 ### PulsarConsumerSourceWordCount

-This Flink streaming job is consuming from a Pulsar topic and couting the wordcount in a streaming fashion.
+This Flink streaming job is consuming from a Pulsar topic and counting the wordcount in a streaming fashion.
 The job can write the word count results to stdout or another Pulsar topic.

 The steps to run the example: